AjdinMasic-code/finlib/README.md

 # Dependencies
 yahoofinancials

-*some pieces of the yahoofinancials library have been passed through and are functionally the same, but through the use of memoization have been made orders of magnitude faster*
+*some pieces of the yahoofinancials library have been passed through and are functionally the same, but through the use of memoization have decreased time complexity (gotta go fast)*

 probably:
 pandas